Here is a list of New Zealand Science websites that inspire young and old.

 Young Ocean Explorers

 A truly interactive video series about the sea and its wildlife, hosted by school student Riley and her dad Steve Hathaway.
+Check out their live broadcasts with well known guests, each weekday during the lockdown at 12:30pm

 NZ Association of Primary Science Educators

 A branch of the New Zealand Association of Science Educators (NZASE).
-Our role is to celebrate science in Primary Schools and to enhance the teaching and learning of science at primary level.
+Their role is to celebrate science in Primary Schools and to enhance the teaching and learning of science at primary level.
 The NZAPSE runs an annual Primary Science Week in Term 2 proving an opportunity for all New Zealand schools to engage in science learning.

 GNS Learning Materials